The datapine Blog

 By gaining access to this invaluable information, you can use this most valuable inventory KPI metrics to monitor your sell-through performance and, ultimately, make targeted improvements to key aspects of your sales and merchandising processes.
 In turn, you will keep your inventory movement flowing consistently, maintaining productivity as well as income growth.

 This is one of the most vital inventory metrics for retail at your disposal.
-Track this KPI frequently, and you will build solid, fluent foundations for your inventory management strategy while scaling the business with confidence.
+Track this metric frequently, and you will build solid, fluent foundations for your inventory management strategy while scaling the business with confidence.

-13. Average inventory level
+17. Average inventory level

 Your average inventory level is exactly what you might expect: a clear-cut visualization outlining your mean inventory level over certain time periods.